-Students apply skillful manipulative methods in the mise en place, presentation, and service of foods requiring a short cooking time.
-Experience will be gained in stations demanding knowledge of mise en place, specific equipment, and production techniques for short order cookery.
+Students apply skillful manipulative methods in the preparation (Mise en place is emphasized), presentation, and service of foods requiring a short cooking time.
+Experience will be gained in production techniques for short order cookery.
+Regional and/or ethnic foods and cuisines of various countries will be incorporated into menu format.
+Includes preparation of hot appetizers for specific events.
 (1 lec hr., 6 lab hrs.)